Browse Resources

 This resource, from Piedmont Virginia Community College, includes files for a project-based learning module that "provide[s] a background for controlling stepper motors using a basic microcontroller."
 During this project, "students will gain experience in breadboard prototyping, basic electronic...

-This lab, presented by the National Nanotechnology Infrastructure Network, will help students begin to understand nanotechnology, specifically behaviors of materials at the nanoscale.
-Students will "explore two factors affecting the thin film deposition, film cracking and the formation of 'coffee...
+This lab, presented by the National Nanotechnology Coordinated Infrastructure, will help students begin to understand nanotechnology, specifically behaviors of materials at the nanoscale.
+Students will "explore two factors affecting the thin film deposition, film cracking and the formation of...